HermesBoots/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## Don't Just Count Your Directories, Make Your Directories Count
 Count the number of descendant directories of the working directory using `find`, `tail`, and `wc`.

+## What's New
+Displaying the 10 files with the most recent modification times in the current directory using `ls` and `head`.